-Recently, Tsai \cite{T24} showed that the solution $u^\epsilon$ of the mollified SHE \eqref{eq:mSHE} also converges to the Critical 2D SHF constructed in \cite{CSZ23a}.
-The proof is based on an axiomatic characterisation of the Critical 2D SHF as the unique (in law) continuous measure-valued process that satisfies: (i) Independent ``increments'' property; (ii) An almost sure Chapman-Kolmogorov property (proved for the SHF by Clark-Mian \cite{CM24}); (iii) matching first four moments with the Critical 2D SHF (first computed in \cite{BC98, CSZ17b, GQT21} before the construction of the SHF in \cite{CSZ23a}).
+Recently, Tsai \cite{T24} gave an axiomatic characterization of the critical 2D SHF and showed that there is a version that is almost surely continuous in time.
+This greatly facilitates the proof of convergence to the SHF.
+In particular, this axiomatic characterization was used in \cite{T24} to show that the solution $u^\epsilon$ of the mollified SHE \eqref{eq:mSHE} in the critical window \eqref{beta} also converges to the SHF.
+In Tsai's characterisation, the SHF is the unique (in law) continuous measure-valued process that satisfies: (i) Independent ``increments'' property; (ii) An almost sure Chapman-Kolmogorov property (first defined and verified for the SHF by Clark and Mian \cite{CM24}); (iii) matching first four moments with the SHF.
+The proof was also based on a Lindeberg replacement principle.